jamesjonesphoenix/X3Guilds/PluginManager/Readme/Old Plots/readme-oldplot.txt

 Requirements:

-Required to install the Unoffical Patch 1.3.6 or greater
+Required to install the Unofficial Patch 1.3.6 or greater

 Optional Install: You can copy the movie files from TC and AP to get the intros with their game starts and bridge missions.